DeclanDavis/Mobile-Phone-Store/README.md

 ## **Overview**
 This is a web-based application for an online mobile phone store maintaining a database of customers, mobiles and orders.
 This project provides CRUD functionality for Creating, Retrieving (Searching), Updating, and Deleting Customer, Mobile and Order information from a MongoDB database.

-This project was made as part of my module, **Web Inofrmation Processing** in Maynooth University, National University of ireland Maynooth.
+This project was made as part of my module, **Web Information Processing** in Maynooth University, National University of Ireland Maynooth.

 ## Technologies Used